SwipeSpark/General-Downloads/index.md

-## Welcome to the Local Councils England Media Databse
+## Welcome to the Local Councils England Media Database

 Here, you can find logos, and some fonts/branding guidelines for all local councils in England, including District, Borough, City, County, Unitary and Combined Authories.